September 1, 2020

 ETT Committee Sign Up 2020-2021

 ETT Committee Sign Up (2020-2021 school year) – Registration is now closed.

 As a result of the COVID-19 pandemic, and to ensure the health and safety of our members, all ETT committee meetings will be held virtually, unless otherwise stated.

 Consistent attendance at meetings is important to ensure that our committees continue to be vibrant, active, and responsive to the needs of the membership.

-As per the ETT Handbook, please make sure that you do not miss more than three meetings during the school year.
+As per the ETT Handbook, please make sure that you do not miss three consecutive meetings during the school year.

 Members that have not attended any meetings prior to November will not be able to continue serve on the committee(s) they have signed up for.

 Labour Education and Leadership

 Status of Women